hotdogc1017/hotdogc1017/README.md

 - 👋 Hi, I’m @hotdogc1017
-- 👀 I’m interested in Java，Vue，React，TypeScript, Nuxt
+- 👀 I’m interested in Java, Vue, React, TypeScript, Nuxt
 - 🌱 I’m currently learning Golang
-- 📫 How to reach me email: hotdogc1017@163.com and WeChat：cafebaby-
+- 📫 How to reach me email: hotdogc1017@gmail.com

 <!---
 hotdogc1017/hotdogc1017 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.